nygilmanov/selfdrivingcarengineer/CarND-LaneLines-P1/writeup_template.md

 1. Calculated the slope for each line
 2. Separated left and right lines depending on the sign of the slope
 3. For each set of lines (right,left) have calcualted average center and average slope
-4. Knowing the slope and center coordinates of right and left line have calculated the values of x1,x2 by putting known y1,y2 (y1-y')=M(x1-x') where M - is the known slope
+4. Knowing the slope and center coordinates of right and left lines have calculated the values of x1,x2 by putting known y1,y2

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+    (y1-y')=M(x1-x') where M - is the known slope

 ### 2. Identify potential shortcomings with your current pipeline

-Reflecting shortcomings which i had with the solution

 1. Initially the pipiline was working on the test images and first 2 videos only and was drawing number of lines on the top of each other.
-2. The video on the turn (challenge) did not reflect the lines correct way
+2. The video on the turn (challenge) did not reflect the lines in a correct way
-3. Right line on the challenge video was not reflecting at all.
+3. Right lines on the challenge video were not reflecting at all.

 Have tried to use linear regression as extrapolation technique.
 It was working worse then simple averaging described above.
 Finally has stopped on simple averaging.